biobankinguk/biobankinguk/src/Submissions/README.md

 The default on-disk solution is the easiest for local development, as there is no delay and no receiving mailbox required.

+## Directory CLI

+The command line interface to administer the application, run commands as `dotnet run -- <COMMAND>`

+- `crypto` : Actions for working with secure identifiers
+  - `generate-id` : Generates a secure unique identifier in Base64Url format, suitable for use as a secret.
+  - `hash <INPUT>` : Hash a string input (such as a secret) per BiobankingUK expectations
+- `api-clients` : Actions for managing BiobankingUK ApiClients
+  - `add <BIOBANKID>` : Add a new ApiClient to target BiobankingUK Directory Database
+- `ref-data` : Actions for managing BiobankingUK Reference Data
+  - `seed` : Seed Reference Data into empty tables from provided JSON files
+- `users` : Actions for managing BiobankingUK Users
+  - `add <EMAIL> <FULL-NAME>` : Add a new User
+  - `roles <EMAIL>` : Manage roles for a User; listing, adding and/or removing
+  - `list-roles` : List the names of user roles in the system

+Run `--help` against any of these commands for further options.

 ---

 ## API Services